Tongkat Info & FAQ

 How old should I be before taking Tongkat Ali?

 You should NOT take Tongkat Ali if you are below the age of 18.
 If you are between 18 and 30 then you will likely not see much of an effect from any testosterone boosting supplement or aphrodisiac as your test levels and libido are likely already normal, and if they are not normal, you should see a doctor before trying a herb.

 How is Tongkat Ali Extract Produced?

-.All production methods tend to be very similar, but times, extract solutions, extraction temperatures, species, parts of the plant used and the final conversion method in to an extract powder may vary.
+.All production methods tend to be very similar, but times, extract solutions, extraction temperatures, species, parts of the plant used and the final drying method in to an extract powder may vary.

 Basically the roots are heated in a liquid solvent, which can be water, ethanol, methanol or grain alcohol, and then removed from the solvent.